IsaacSohn/Sechify/README.md

 Mrbeastify: https://github.com/MagicJinn/MrBeastify-Youtube

 Feel free to modify my extension to make whatever you like.
 I put a lot of comments to explain the entire thing :) (just credit me or smth lmao)

+Support me on kofi if you want and can: https://ko-fi.com/chikenuwu